 There were two Greek philosophic schools of thought in the early 3rd century BC in Athens.
 These were the Epicureans and the Stoics.
-The founder of the Stoic philosophy is Zeno (c.
+The founder of the Stoic Philosophy is Zeno (c.
 340–c.
 260 B.C.) of Citium in Cyprus.
 Stoicism was practiced by the likes of Epictetus, Seneca and Marcus Aurelius.
-The stoic name was taken from the Stoa Poikilē.
+The name was taken from the Stoa Poikilē.
 This was the painted entryway in the agora at Athens, where Zeno used to instruct his followers.

 The Stoic philosophy taught that virtue such as wisdom leads to happiness.
-Also it taught that judgment should be based on actions, rather than mere words.
+Also, it taught that judgment should be based on actions, rather than mere words.
 It asserted that true wisdom comprises in being the master, and not the slave, of circumstances.
 Therefore, the things that are not in people’s reach are neither to be desired nor evaded, but are to be accepted with calmness.
 The seeker after wisdom was taught to be not interested in pleasure or pain, and to preserve an intelligent objectivity.
 Stoicism taught how unpredictable the world can be.
 Therefore, humans needed to be committed, strong, and in control of their lives.

-According to the Stoic philosophy, the Manual of Ethics, a record of the philosophy of Epictetus, the ex-slave, and the Meditations of Marcus Aurelius, the emperor, show how the slave and the emperor are, in a sense, regarded as equals.
+According to this philosophy, the Manual of Ethics, a record of the philosophy of Epictetus, the ex-slave, and the Meditations of Marcus Aurelius, the emperor, show how the slave and the emperor are, in a sense, regarded as equals.
 Thus, the writings of Seneca portray that the ethics of the Stoics were like those of Christians.
 Many of the Stoics became teachers for the sons of noble families and exercised positive influence in society.

 Josephus (Life 2 ) taught that there were points of likeness between the Stoics and the Pharisees.
 The stoic attitude toward the moral life of heathenism introduced many ideas similar to that of the Pharisees.
 And there were several weaknesses to the moral success of their philosophy: